 Span tables are readily available but are hard for the layperson to read.
 If it were as simple as taking a few factors into account―distance spanned, one- or two-story house, type of house, etc.―we would all be structural engineers.
 But there are more factors to take into account, like deflection, shear, dead weight vs. live weight, and roof loads.
 This makes beam sizing difficult for the amateur.
 A structural engineer or contractor can consult with you on the proper size of the beam.
 Some structural engineers may agree to work on a per-hour basis.

 Before removing any part of a load-bearing wall's framing, you must build a temporary support wall on both sides of the load-bearing wall.
 This is because the floor joists above may have their ends resting on the load-bearing wall.
 If you add temporary support on only one side of the wall, the joists on the other side may not be supported.

 9. With No Beam, Your House Will Fall Down Slowly, Not Right Away

-Even when a major structural element such as an internal load bearing wall is removed, the rest of the house may stay more or less intact.
+Well-built structures are constructed with redundancy in mind.
+Even when a major structural element such as an internal load-bearing wall is removed, the rest of the house may stay more or less intact.
 You see this often after a tornado or earthquake, where two-story houses have entire exterior walls ripped off yet the building remains standing.

+However, gravity will slowly take over and the house will begin to sag and slump.
+This should not be construed as an encouragement to remove load-bearing walls without a beam replacement; quite the opposite.
 It is a reminder that you should not be lulled by the power of structural redundancy.
 Gravity will win.
 It is just a matter of how fast this happens.